aws-samples/aws-panorama-samples/tools/autocv/object_detection/yolov5/README.md

     *Run the following commands in the terminal*

-         cp -R /home/ec2-user/SageMaker/byo-staging/* /home/ec2-user/SageMaker/mlops-codecommit-byo/
+         cp -R /home/ec2-user/SageMaker/byo-staging/* /home/ec2-user/SageMaker/avastus-yolov5-codecommit/

 7. Go back to your notebook instance, and click on the 'mlops-codecommit-byo' file under **Files**.
 You should now see several files (shown below) which we will use for lab activities.
-Within that same folder is a notebook we will be using for the remainder of the workshop called **03.MLOps-BYO-LabNotebook.ipynb**.
+Within that same folder is a notebook we will be using for the remainder of the workshop called **Avastus_Pipelines_Object_Detection**.

 ![SM Notebook](images/SM-Notebook-Instance-2.png)